 Skin cancer is the most common type of cancer in human beings.
 Daily sun exposure over a lifetime predisposes an individual to develop a skin malignancy.
 When skin cancer must be removed, the area operated on may have to be reconstructed in order to restore normal appearance and functionality.

 Excessive sun exposure and certain skin types can increase the risk of developing skin cancer.
+There are certain precautionary measures that you can take to protect yourself.
 Here are a few preventative measures:

 - Try to avoid burning